-Now, write down one thing you have done that does not reflect each your top 3 to 5 values.
-For example, if you value Optimism, it’s a more value-driven choice to think positively than to worry about the future.
+Now, write down one thing you have done that does not reflect each of your top 3 to 5 values.
+For example, if you value optimism, it’s a more value-driven choice to think positively than to worry about the future.

 Next, write down what you could do differently next time.
 Maybe instead of bracing for the worst, you could think about what might go right, what you might learn, or what cool things you have to look forward to in the future.

 As you are doing this activity, you may discover that there are ways that you could live in closer alignment with your values.
 It may be hard to follow through on some of the actions you identified.

 Maybe you would need to stop drinking.
 Maybe you would need to change jobs.
 Maybe you would need to have some difficult conversations.
 It’s quite easy to go with the flow and lose sight of our values.
 It’s a lot harder to live by our values and do what’s right for ourselves in the long run.